ua-datalab/QNLP/Project-Plan.md

 	- - update. no luck, same error.
 Not sure what the error means, what has functor got to do with english data.
 Todo: try plotting diagrams and circuits of first data point
 	- - update : diagram of first data point looks ok. todo: switch back to spider ansatz, to avoid too many moving parts ---done
 	todo: put try catch around erroring out circuits update: that worked. however out of initial 80 train data points, now its only 49 circuits. todo: figure out what is going on.
+	- - next error in .fit()  both inputs should have same dtype

 	todo:
 	- - - open up the removal